Oxaide

 1. Inverter Clipping (1-3% Yield Loss)

 Modern inverters are often deliberately oversized at the DC/AC ratio (1.2-1.4x) to capture more energy during lower irradiance conditions.
-However, during peak irradiance hours (typically 2-3 hours per day in tropical climates), the inverter clips — it cannot convert all available DC power to AC.
+During peak irradiance hours, the inverter clips.
+It cannot convert all available DC power to AC.

 The forensic detection: By correlating per-minute inverter AC output with module-level DC estimates, we identify the exact duration and magnitude of clipping events.
 In many installations, we find that the original DC/AC ratio was set based on temperate climate assumptions that don't hold in Singapore's equatorial irradiance profile.